Sangameshwar Road railway station

 Sangameshwar Road railway station is a station on Konkan Railway.
 It is at a distance of 170.285 km down from origin.
 The preceding station on the line is Aravali railway station and the next station is Ukshi railway station.
+6 regular trains stop at Sangameshwar Road Railway Station.
+Sangameshwarvasiy have demanded stops of 8 more regular trains and 1 special train.